Giskard-AI/giskard/python-client/docs/getting-started/scan/index.md

 wrapped_dataset = wrap_dataset(
   dataset=iris_df,
-  target="iris_type", # Optional but a MUST if available
+  target="iris_type", # Optional but a MUST if available cat_columns=["color"] # Optional but a MUST if available.
+Inferred automatically if not.
   # name="my_iris_dataset", # Optional
-  # cat_columns=None # Optional: if not provided, it is inferred automatically
   # column_types=None # # Optional: if not provided, it is inferred automatically
   )
 ```